 As the summer moved along, Bill Dow made one of the few miscalculations during his long tenure with the SHC – he thought it might be a good idea that I would act as one of the co-leaders for 1971-72.
 Bill was not one to be denied.
 Accepting the responsibility, but without the necessary skills, I barely muddled my way through the year.
 I continued to be peripherally involved with the SHC, acting as the first student co-director of the Center for Health Services (CHS) from the fall of 1972 until the summer of 1973, before entering medical school and going on to train as a pediatrician.
 I worked for the National Health Service Corps for two years in Grundy County, Tenn. before entering private practice in 1982.

 Time and reflection and experience brought into better focus what those years with the Coalition had meant for me.
 Simply, I was fortunate to have had the opportunity to observe Byrd, Kate and J.W., Tommie Phillips, and many others learn a little about their lives and communities.
 I can only hope that they derived a benefit from their association with the Coalition of some approximation to the one they provided me.
 Although the real work of the Coalition was done by those same members of the communities and the few students that stayed or returned on a regular basis, the impact on many of us, who were merely transients, was permanent.

-Several years after my work with the Coalition, TJ brought Byrd to Nashville for one of his VA medical appointments.
+Several years after my work with the Coalition, Tom John brought Byrd Duncan to Nashvville for one of his VA medical appointments.
 On this particular occasion we decided to take him out to my grandmother’s “farm” (woodland acres where she tramped and banded birds).
 It was a day filled with unexpected depth.
 After hiking a bit and talking about Sang (ginseng) hunters and wildflowers and their similar early years on rural Tennessee farms, Byrd teased my grandmother about the possibility of trading their land, poking fun as was his fashion.